Iran–United Arab Emirates relations

-Relations between the neighboring countries of Iran and the United Arab Emirates (UAE) are deeply historic, dating back centuries prior to the establishment of the modern-day United Arab Emirates; however today are shaky and unpredictable.
-Both the countries maintain diplomatic relations with each other, having embassies in each other's capitals.
+Relations between the neighboring countries of Iran and the United Arab Emirates (UAE) are historic, however the diplomatic relationship undergoes major shifts.
+Both countries maintain diplomatic relations with each other and have embassies in each other's capitals.

 There is a significant community of Iranians in the United Arab Emirates, mostly residing in the emirate of Dubai.
-An Arabic-speaking native community lives in the southern provinces of Iran, some of whose members share historical ties with the southern shores of the Persian Gulf.
-Throughout history, various Persian and Arab Empires included lands which comprises today's Iran and UAE.
+Various Iranian Arab and Persian communities live in the southern provinces of Iran, some of whose members share historical ties with Emiratis.
+Throughout history, various Arab and Persian dynasties included lands which comprises today's Iran and the UAE.

 History

 In recent decades, there have been tensions over three islands in the Persian Gulf: Abu Musa, Greater Tunb, Lesser Tunb.
 Both the UAE and Iran have maintained that they are trying to find a solution to this issue according to the rules of international law.